tm4roon/pytorch-translm/README.md

 # Monolingual Translation with Language Model
 An implimentation of transformer-based language model for monolingual translation tasks such as summarization, text simplification, and grammatical error correction.
-The following figure is the architecture overview.
+The following figure shows the architecture overview.
 This model recives a input that joint original sentence and simplified sentence by special token \<SEP\>, which means the delimiter.
+Then, the model geneate target sentences.
-This model is very simple, but significantly outperforms the strong baselines in text summarization task.
+This model is very simple, but significantly outperforms the strong baselines in text summarization task and text simplification task.

 ![]()
 <br>